If there is one idea I’ve thought about most in the past 10+ years, it is likely game theory.

 Furthermore, you can use your “don’t wants” to zero in on your true desires.

 I used this strategy in the context of career pursuits to help me realize I wanted to write.

 For instance, these are a handful of the things I knew that I didn’t enjoy like:

 - group work in school

 - working for a boss

 The complete list I made was much longer than what I listed here!

-But once I finished it, a career as a writer seemed a lot more obvious!
+But once I finished it, a career as a content creator seemed a lot more obvious!

 Get a better understanding of what’s possible.